Similarity-preserving Image-image Domain Adaptation for Person Re-identification: Proposed Method

 \subsection{Learning via Translation}

-In this article, we adopt a ``learning via translation'' framework shown in Fig. \ref{fig:framework}.
+The ``learning via translation'' framework shown in Fig. \ref{fig:framework}.
 This framework consists of two components, \emph{i.e.,} source-target image translation for training data creation, and supervised feature learning for person re-ID.

 \begin{itemize} \item \textbf{Source-target image translation.} Using a generative function $G(\cdot)$ that translates the annotated dataset $\mathcal{S}$ from the source domain to target domain in an unsupervised manner, we ``create'' a labeled training dataset $G(\mathcal{S})$ on the target domain.